 Ovaltine happens to be older than I am, by a lot.
 Surprisingly, Ovaltine has been around since the early 1900’s.
 Developed in Bern, Switzerland, Ovaltine was originally known as, “Ovomaltine”, (from ovum, Latin for “egg”, and malt, which were originally its key ingredients).
 Ovomaltine was exported to Britain around 1909.
 Ironically, a misspelling of the name on the trademark registration application is what led to the name being shortened to “Ovaltine” in English-speaking markets.
 By 1915, Ovaltine was being manufactured in Illinois, for U.S. consumption.

-One of the big questions around Ovaltine since it has been marketed is the claim of the powder being nutritious.
+One of the big questions around Ovaltine since it has been marketed is the claim that the powder is nutritious.
 Truthfully, the chocolate malt powder actually does have nutritious benefits.
 For those of us who love a bit of chocolate to make it through the day, some people turn to Ovaltine for a low-calorie sweet treat.
-It is low in fat and is way fewer calories than most chocolate sweets.
-Ovaltine is also considered a good source of 12 vitamins & minerals, and has no artificial sweeteners or flavors.
+It is low in fat and has way fewer calories than most chocolate sweets.
+Ovaltine is also considered a good source of 12 vitamins & minerals and has no artificial sweeteners or flavors.

-Ovaltine froths are a kids dream come true.
+Ovaltine froths are a kid’s dream come true.
 Malted chocolate powder, whipped into airy ice cream, piled high with more Ovaltine powder.
-All six boys, in our two families, loved it and the post breakfast and late afternoon rituals of having them oceanside, quickly got adopted.
+All six boys, in our two families, loved it, and the post-breakfast and late afternoon rituals of having them oceanside quickly got adopted.
 And we weren’t the only ones who fell under their spell.
 Ovaltine froths were known to sell out daily, during peak season.
-The truth is, these “froths” are really simple in concept, additive in nature, but more difficult to create than I had anticipated.
+The truth is, these “froths” are really simple in concept, and additive in nature, but more difficult to create than I had anticipated.
 Numerous Ovaltine froths were had for “research” purposes.
 The froth, needed to be recreated, in all its frozen chocolaty, glory so it could be enjoyed when not visiting the islands.
 It was not an easy task, but I’m pleased to say we finally figured it out.